sybrew/the-seo-framework/readme.txt

 			* Vague: Even I couldn't explain it.
 Also, no prominently known services use the tag (anymore).
 			* Altered: Added the word "manually", because you're better off manually copying it from the source code for shortening the URL; e.g. for Twitter.
 			* Altered: "little to no" now is "no", because it really has no SEO value.
+		* "A social image can be displayed when your website is shared.
+They are a great way to grab attention."
+			* Now is: A social image can be displayed when your website is shared.
+It is a great way to grab attention.
+			* Grammar: It's one image.

 * **For developers:**
 	* **Added:**